By Jim Low

 Carl Noren, too, remembers the frustration that OWAA’s almost exclusive hook-and-bullet tendency caused Nagel.

-That is what prompted Nagel to establish our group’s highest conservation honor, the Jade of Chiefs, in 1958.
+That is what prompted Nagel to establish our group’s highest conservation honor, the Circle of Chiefs, in 1958.
 Nagel eventually earned the award he originated.
 He joined the Circle of Chiefs in 1964.

 Through his research, his scholarly writings and especially through his popular works, Nagel contributed materially to the conservation movement.
 He also invested enormous time fostering positive relations between farmers and the conservation community, working with the Missouri Conservation Department, the Izaak Walton League of America and other groups to instill hunting and fishing ethics in sportsmen.